UoB-COMSM0166/2025-group-4/README.md

 ### 5.2.3 WYSIWYG testing mechanism

 We have introduced a mechanism for exporting and opening maps in real time.
-Players can click ‘export’ to encode the current map into a standard format and load it into the main game engine for play immediately.
+Players can click 'export' to encode the current map into a standard format and load it into the main game engine for play immediately.

 To ensure the availability of imported maps, the system has set the following verification rules:

-- Checking that there is a starting point (sign ‘3’) and an output (sign ‘4’) in the map;
+- Checking that there is a starting point (sign '3') and an output (sign '4') in the map;
 - Redundant overlapping blocks are automatically removed;
 - limiting the size of the map to a reasonable range to avoid loading delays or logical anomalies.